basemkhirat/dotapp-framework/manual/services/storage.md

 // To read the saved file
 let buffer = await Storage.read("file.txt"); // return a buffer

+// To read the saved file with enconding let buffer = await Storage.read("file.txt", "utf8"); // return a buffer

 // To get the url of saved file let url = Storage.url("file.txt");